Board of Directors

 Prior to becoming a venture capitalist, Caleb was an award winning sales and marketing executive at medical device and diagnostics companies.
 He received his M.B.A. from Babson College, magna cum laude, where he was a Babson Fellow in the Center for Technology Enterprise.
 He received a B.A. in Biology with a minor in Economics from Colby College.

-Dennis Depenbusch – Board Observer
+Eric C. Salzman – Board Observer

-Andrew Cole – Board Observer
+Eric Klavetter – Board Observer